Testing quantum speedups in exciton transport through a photosynthetic complex using quantum stochastic walks: Abstract

 \section{Abstract}

 Photosynthesis is a highly efficient process, nearly $100$ percent of the red photons falling on the surface of leaves reach the reaction center and get transformed into energy.
-Quantum coherence has been speculated to play a significant role in this very efficient transport process which involves photons transforming to exciton's and then traveling to the reaction center.
-Studies on photosynthetic complexes focus mainly on the Fenna-Matthews-Olson complex obtained from green-sulfur bacteria.
-However, there has been a debate regarding whether quantum coherence results in any speedup of the exciton transport process.
-To address this we model exciton transport in FMO using a quantum stochastic walk(QSW) with either pure dephasing or with both dephasing and incoherence.
-We find that the QSW model with pure dephasing leads to a substantial quantum speedup as compared to a QSW model which includes both dephasing and incoherence.
+Most theoretical studies on photosynthetic complexes focus mainly on the Fenna-Matthews-Olson complex obtained from green-sulfur bacteria.
+Quantum coherence was speculated to play a significant role in this very efficient transport process.
+However, recent reports indicate quantum coherence via exciton transport may not be as relevant as coherence originating via vibronic processes to Photosynthesis.
+Regardless of the origin, there has been a debate on whether quantum coherence results in any speedup of the exciton transport process.
+To address this we model exciton transport in FMO using a quantum stochastic walk (QSW) with only incoherence, pure dephasing and with both dephasing and incoherence.
+We find that the QSW model with pure dephasing leads to a substantial speedup in exciton transport as compared to a QSW model which includes both dephasing and incoherence and one which includes only incoherence, both of which experience slowdowns.